Philipp Buhl: Career

 Philipp Buhl is part of the Bundeswehr Sports Promotion Group and lives in Kiel.
 He is known for his meticulousness. and his willingness to support his teammates.
 He has also long served as a representative for athletes.

 He regards his 2020 Laser World Championship title in Melbourne as his greatest achievement.

-He is a member of the Segelclub Alpsee-Immenstadt and the Norddeutscher Regatta Verein and is coached by national coach Alexander Schlonski.
+He is a member of the Segelclub Alpsee-Immenstadt and the Norddeutscher Regatta Verein.
 Buhl sees the greatest challenge in excelling in a discipline where no German had previously won a world title or Olympic medal.